HenryBrandt-lgtm/HenryBrandt-lgtm/README.md

 ## Hi there 👋

-🔭 I’m currently working on my degree in software developer .NET
+🔭 I’m currently working on my degree as software developer .NET

 🌱 I’m currently learning about databases